Baltimore

 - Day 1 Arrival: Check in at Hotel Indigo Baltimore Downtown, settle near the event zone, and open your first local meal block.

-- Day 1 Peak: Center the night around 2029 Baltimore International Football Cup and then push into post-event fan energy at Diamondback Brewing Co..
+- Day 1 Peak: Center the night around New Orleans Saints at Baltimore Ravens and then push into post-event fan energy at Diamondback Brewing Co..

 - Day 2 Closeout: Use daytime space for Babe Ruth Birthplace & Museum, then finish with Choptank Restaurant before departure.